How you may be able to save with new, lower costs on the federal Marketplace

 By applying for individual Marketplace coverage, you can find out if you qualify for more tax credits.
 This could lower your monthly premium.
-To apply for coverage, visit healthcare.gov or let us connect you to a local agent in your area by calling (888) 861-5171.
+To apply for coverage, visit healthcare.gov to shop Marketplace Plans or let us connect you to a local agent in your area by calling (888) 861-5171.

-What if I don’t qualify for a Marketplace plan?
+What if I don't qualify for a Marketplace Subsidy Plan?

-How do I know if I qualify for a Special Enrollment Period?
+How do I know if I qualify for a Special Enrollment Period (SEP)?

 Outside of the annual open enrollment period, you’re eligible to sign up for health insurance if you qualify for a SEP due to a life event, such as after changing jobs, getting married or having a baby.
 Typically, you have 60 days from the life event to enroll in a new plan.
-Use this tool on healthcare.gov to see if you qualify for a SEP.
+Visit this tool to see if you qualify for a SEP.